Astros vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In 10 games as the favorite over the last 10 matchups, the Astros have a record of 4-6.

-- In their last 10 games with a total, the Astros and their opponents have combined to hit the over five times.
+- When it comes to the total, the Astros and their foes are 5-5-0 in their last 10 contests.

-- The Astros have a record of 1-2-0 ATS over their last 10 games.
+- The Astros have put together a 1-2-0 record against the spread over their previous 10 contests (bookmakers set runlines in three of those games).

 Astros Betting Records & Stats

-- The Astros have an implied moneyline win probability of 59.2% in this contest.
+- Sportsbooks have implied with the moneyline set for this matchup that the Astros have a 51.2% chance of pulling out a win.

-- Houston has played in 151 games with a set over/under, and have combined with its opponents to go over the total 79 times (79-69-3).
+- Houston and its opponents have gone over the total this season in 80 of its 152 opportunities.

+- The Astros have an against the spread record of 9-10-0 in 19 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!